instagibbs/bolts/02-peer-protocol.md

 `option_simplified_update` is negotiated:
   - If the peers agree on whose turn it is:
     - That node's turn is unfinished
-    - If the stage numbers differ, the peer with the larger `stage` number must retransmit their last message to continue the protocol as before disconnection
+    - If the stage numbers differ:
+      - the peer with the larger `stage` number must retransmit their last message to continue the protocol as before disconnection
+      - if the message to retransmit is a `commitment_signed`, the retransmitter's local commitment number must be exactly one larger than than the receiver's remote commitment number than the remote's remote copy
-    - If stage numbers match, this means no retransmission is required, and the protocol continues onto the next stage as before disconnection
+    - If stage numbers match:
+      - no retransmission is required, and the protocol continues onto the next stage as before disconnection
+      - all commitment number pairs must match
     - different in stage numbers should be exactly 0 or 1
   - If the peers disagree on whose turn it is:
-    - If the `stage` numbers are exactly `0` and `2`:
+    - If the `stage` numbers are exactly `0` or `1`, and `2`:
       - It is still the turn of corresponding user in the turn tuple that is stage `2` and this node must retransmit their final `revoke_and_ack` to complete their turn